VX Home—a Hulu intranet portal that tracks issues, blending personal wellness features to reduce stress and boost productivity.

 Understanding Our Users

-Hulu’s customer support team includes 400 full-time agents, called Viewer Experience Advocates (VXAs), and 600 temporary workers who help manage high workloads.
+Hulu’s support team includes 400 full-time Viewer Experience Advocates (VXAs) and 600 temporary staff who assist during high-demand periods.

-To better understand the needs of VXAs, we conducted five initial interviews to:
+To better understand VXAs, we conducted five interviews to:

 Understand them as individuals